cyberboy666/r_e_c_u_r/documentation/exploring_feature_notes/investigating_live_video_input.md

 ### research

-[cheep cameras] for raspi can be bought from china with 5 mega pixals / recording 1080p video for around $5usd. i have borrowed a camera ~~which i think is a night-vision version~~ to experiment with , although should order one of these myself.
+[cheep cameras] for raspi can be bought from china with 5 mega pixels / recording 1080p video for around $5usd. i have borrowed a camera ~~which i think is a night-vision version~~ to experiment with , although should order one of these myself.

 i started by reading the [picamera] python package docs. this seemed to have lots of options regarding recording video , including starting and stopping both previews and video recordings , the ability to set the resolution , framerate , shutter speed of the camera , switching preview to full screen or setting the size and position of it.